Academic Catalog: 2016–2017

 - to cultivate a mature understanding of Christianity

-- to explore their own spiritual and religious commitments.
+- to understand the history and significance of diverse religious traditions, and to explore their own values and spiritual and religious commitments.

 Why Study Religion at Gustavus?
 The Department of Religion offers a variety of courses involving major religious traditions, including Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, and Taoism.
-The Department also offers courses that fulfill the college’s graduation requirement (THEOL).
+The faculty are trained in a variety of academic fields including Biblical Studies, Ethics, theology, Comparative Religions, Religion and Culture, and Interfaith Studies.
+The department also offers courses that fulfill the College’s graduation requirement (THEOL).
 These courses introduce students to the scriptures of Judaism and Christianity, Christianity’s complex history, the theologies of its various forms, and its relationship with other religions.
-Since religious experience is expressed in many ways and is studied from many different perspectives, students who take religion courses may explore connections with art, music, literature, languages, history, the social sciences, and the natural sciences.
+Since religious experience is expressed in many ways and studied from many different perspectives, many courses explore connections between religion and art, music, literature, languages, history, the social sciences, and the natural sciences.
 Studying religion at Gustavus, in other words, provides essential tools for reflecting thoughtfully on a range of religious, ethical, and global concerns.

 110 The Bible (1 course) An introduction to the study of religion through an exploration of the Bible, both in its original setting and as a continuing standard for the worshiping communities which revere it.
 The class will become acquainted with the Near-Eastern and Greco-Roman cultures that formed its historical context, the oral and literary processes that underlay its present text, and the fundamental problems of meaning and value to which it offers symbolic, mythic, and theological response.
 Lectures, discussions of shared readings, and examinations will be the central elements of course procedure.
 THEOL, Fall and Spring semesters.